 For those still to play the original Fallout, it has one of the best (and most satisfying) video game endings I have ever seen.

 This list demonstrates just how important 1997 was for the gaming industry.
 Many of the video game franchises that inject millions into the gaming industry started life twenty years ago.
 These games shaped a generation and inspired many people to learn how to code and continue on their legacy.
-Now twenty years later, gaming has moved beyond the arcades and home consoles to become so popular that gamers regularly check online e-sports betting options from William Hill, to bet on games such as League of Legends or Hearthstone.
 When the first online gaming sites were launched back in 1997, I don’t think either of them expected to be merging together 20 two decades later.

 Thank you 1997!